-12-5-21.
-The In the years the Governor is to be elected, a political party's state convention shall nominate candidates for lieutenant governor, attorney general, secretary of state, state auditor, state treasurer, commissioner of school and public lands, and public utilities commissioner and in.
-In the years when a President of the United States is to be elected, the convention shall nominate presidential electors and, national committeeman and national committeewoman of the party, and a candidate for public utilities commissioner.
+to participate in the state convention shall nominate candidates for lieutenant governor, attorney general, secretary of state, state auditor, state treasurer, commissioner of school and public lands, and public utilities commissioner and in.
+In the years when a President of the United States is to be elected, the delegates shall nominate a candidate for public utilities commissioner, presidential electors, and national committeeman and national committeewoman of the party.

-Section 5.
+Section 4.
 That a NEW SECTION be added to chapter 12-5:

-If a political party is unable to nominate a candidate for the office of attorney general at the primary election, the political party may nominate a candidate for the office at the state convention.
+If a political party is unable to nominate a candidate for the office of attorney general or secretary of state at the primary election, the political party may nominate a candidate for the office at the state convention.

 12-5-25.
-A political party with alternative political status may nominate a candidate for United States Senate, United States House of Representatives, Governor, attorney general, secretary of state, and any legislative seat by convention, if the nomination is submitted with the proper documentation to the Office of the Secretary of State no later than 5:00 five p.m. central time on the second Tuesday in August, of the year of the election.
+A political party with alternative political status may nominate a candidate for United States Senate, United States House of Representatives, Governor, attorney general, secretary of state, and any legislative seat by convention, if the nomination is submitted with the proper documentation to the Office of the Secretary of State no later than 5:00 five p.m. central time on the second Tuesday in August, of in the year of the election.

-A candidate registered with a political party with an alternative political status may choose, if allowed by the party bylaws, to participate in a primary election by submitting a candidate petition-no later than the last Tuesday of March in accordance with § 12-5-2 1.4.
+A candidate registered with a political party with an alternative political status may choose, if allowed by the party bylaws, to participate in a primary election by submitting a candidate petition no later than the last Tuesday of March in accordance with § 12-5-1.4.

 12-5-26.
-A new political party may nominate a candidate for United States Senate, United States House of Representatives, Governor, attorney general, secretary of state, and any legislative seat by convention, if the nomination is submitted with the proper documentation to the Office of the Secretary of State no later than 5:00 five p.m. central time on the second Tuesday in August, of the year of the election.
+A new political party may nominate a candidate for United States Senate, United States House of Representatives, Governor, attorney general, secretary of state, and any legislative seat by convention, if the nomination is submitted with the proper documentation to the Office of the Secretary of State no later than 5:00 five p.m. central time on the second Tuesday in August, of in the year of the election.

 12-6-7.
 A nominating petition may be composed of several sheets, each.
-Each sheet shall must have identical headings printed at the top and shall must be a self-contained sheet of paper.
-The petition for a candidate for the Legislature shall designate must specify the senatorial or representative district number and house for which the person is a candidate.
+Each sheet-shall must have identical headings printed at the top and-shall must be a self-contained sheet of paper.
+The petition for a candidate for the Legislature-shall designate must specify the senatorial or representative district number and house for which the person is a candidate.

-The petition for party office or political public office for a state a political party's gubernatorial or federal candidate shall must be signed by not less than one percent of the voters who voted for that party's gubernatorial candidate at the last gubernatorial election in the state.
-The petition of a party's candidate for attorney general, or secretary of state must be signed by not less than one quarter one-half of one percent of the voters who voted for that party's gubernatorial candidate at the last gubernatorial election or two hundred fifty qualified voters, whichever is greater.
+The petition for party office or political public office for a state-a political party's gubernatorial or federal candidate-shall must be signed by not less than one percent of the voters who voted for that party's gubernatorial candidate at the last gubernatorial election-in the state.
+The petition of a party's candidate for attorney general or secretary of state must be signed by not less than one quarter of one percent of the voters who voted for that party's gubernatorial candidate at the last gubernatorial election or two hundred fifty qualified voters, whichever is greater.
 A petition for the Legislature, county party office, or county political public office-shall must be signed by not less than one percent of the voters who voted for that party's gubernatorial candidate at the last gubernatorial election, or fifty voters, in the county, part of the county, or district electing a candidate to fill the office, whichever is less.